kristofferpeterhansel/docker-collectd/README.md

 This container is designed to be run inside a coreos cluster, but you can run it anywhere that etcd is running.

+And the main idea is to push data to [Librato](https://www.librato.com/) via the http plugin

 ## Usage

 ```bash